USRC Eagle: Operational service

 Some documentation does survive that provides a glimpse at her duties.
 Cutters typically were assigned to duty by the local collector of customs and as such they carried out a myriad of tasks and Eagle was no exception.
 She was assigned to enforce the quarantine restrictions imposed during the outbreak of yellow fever in Philadelphia in 1793.
-For that task she lay off Cockspur Island and prevented any vessel carrying infected persons from entering Savannah Harbor.
+For that task she lay off Cockspur Island and prevented any vessel carrying infected persons from entering the Savannah harbor.

 There are glimpses in the records of some of her adventures as a revenue cutter.
 She had a small hand in the establishment of the United States Navy when, in 1794, Eagle delivered woodcutting supplies to contractors on St. Simons Island.
 The contractors were to supply wood for the frigates recently authorized by the United States Congress, an authorization that marks the birth of the nation's second oldest sea-going service.

 Lynx incident

-In 1795, the cutter was on an "unofficial" mission; Senator Pierce Butler, from South Carolina, needed to transport a cargo of wool to his plantation on St. Simons Island and somehow convinced either Hendrick Fisher, the acting commanding officer of Eagle as Master John Howell was not available – or the local customs collector – that Eagle should carry out this task.
-(According to some documentation discovered by Florence Kern, Eagle commanding officer "did not feel obliged to be at the helm of Eagle at all times," and therefore left her in the care of her first mate, Hendrick Fisher, on many occasions.)